HazelnutParadise/insyra/Docs/DataList.md

 * **FillNaNWithMean:** Replaces all NaN (Not a Number) elements with the mean value of the DataList.
 * **ClearOutliers:** Removes values from the DataList that are outside the specified number of standard deviations.
 This method modifies the original DataList and returns it.

+**Interpolation:**
+* **LinearInterpolation:** Performs linear interpolation on the DataList to fill in missing values.
+The method assumes that the DataList represents a time series with equally spaced intervals.
+* **QuadraticInterpolation:** Performs quadratic interpolation on the DataList to fill in missing values.
+The method assumes that the DataList represents a time series with equally spaced intervals.
+* **LagrangeInterpolation:** Performs Lagrange interpolation on the DataList to fill in missing values.
+The method assumes that the DataList represents a time series with equally spaced intervals.
+* **NearestNeighborInterpolation:** Performs nearest neighbor interpolation on the DataList to fill in missing values.
+The method assumes that the DataList represents a time series with equally spaced intervals.
+* **NewtonInterpolation:** Performs Newton interpolation on the DataList to fill in missing values.
+The method assumes that the DataList represents a time series with equally spaced intervals.
+* **HermiteInterpolation:** Performs Hermite interpolation on the DataList to fill in missing values.
+The method assumes that the DataList represents a time series with equally spaced intervals.

 **Data Analysis:**

 * **Rank:** Assigns a rank to each element in the DataList based on their values.
 Returns a new DataList with the ranks.